C. Arulampalam: Career

-Arulampalam stood as the All Ceylon Tamil Congress' candidate in Kopay at the 1952 and 1956 parliamentary elections but on each occasion was defeated by the Illankai Tamil Arasu Kachchi (Federal Party) candidate C. Vanniasingam.
+Arulampalam stood as the All Ceylon Tamil Congress' candidate in Kopay at the 1952 and as an Independent candidate 1956 parliamentary elections but was defeated by the Illankai Tamil Arasu Kachchi (Federal Party) candidate C. Vanniasingam on both occasions.

-Arulampalam stood as the ACTC's candidate in Nallur at the March 1960, July 1960 and 1965 parliamentary elections but on each occasion was defeated by the ITAK candidate E. M. V. Naganathan.
-He stood again at the 1970 parliamentary election, and on this occasion he won and entered Parliament.
+Arulampalam was the ACTC candidate in Nallur at the March 1960, July 1960 and 1965 parliamentary elections but was defeated by the ITAK candidate E. M. V. Naganathan both times.
+He eventually entered Parliament by winning the 1970 parliamentary election.
 He later defected to the governing Sri Lanka Freedom Party (SLFP) and voted for the new republican constitution.
 He was labelled a traitor by Tamil militants and Tamil nationalists.
 The SLFP government rewarded Arulampalam by making him Deputy Chairman of Committees in 1976.

 Arulampalam contested the 1977 parliamentary election as the SLFP candidate in Nallur but was resoundingly defeated by the Tamil United Liberation Front candidate M. Sivasithamparam.

 Arulampalam died on 5 March 1997 in Solano County, California, USA.